-In 1840 the Chechens rose up and invited Shamil, a famous military leader from Dagestan, to lead it..
+In 1840 Chechens raised an uprising and invited Shamil, a famous military leader from Dagestan, to lead it.
 Shamil was "perhaps the most outstanding political and military leader ever to emerge in the North Caucasus Region" (Dunlop 1998:24).
-"Unlike previous leaders, he not only defied the Russians but held the resistance together for almost three decades of unbroken warfare against the army which had defeated Napoleon"(Smith 1998:45).
-Shamil was a tough leader, he offered the mountaineers a stern life, strict rules of the Islamic law and a constant war against the invader, regardless of cost (Smith 1998:46).
-In Chechnya Shamil strove to wipe out the customary law -adat, to erase clan distinctions.
-His primary goal as an imam wasto enforce the sharia rule.
-He "used Islam and personal ruthlessness, to reach across the deep tribal divides and create an alliance of Moslem highlanders" (Smith 1998:45).
+"Unlike previous leaders, he not only defied the Russians but held the resistance together for almost three decades of unbroken warfare against the army which had defeated Napoleon" (Smith 1998:45).
+Shamil was a tough leader, he offered mountaineers a stern life, strict rules of the Islamic law and a constant war against invader- regardless of cost (Smith 1998:46).
+In Chechnya Shamil strove to wipe out customary law - adat, erase clan distinctions.
+His primary goal as an imam was enforcement of sharia rule, he "used Islam and personal ruthlessness, to reach across the deep tribal divides and create an alliance of Moslem highlanders" (Smith 1998:45).